Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings

 Figure~\ref{fig:buffet_cells} visualizes the instantaneous flow field near the surface of the suction side of the airfoil at $\lambda = 25^{\circ}$.
 As before, the upper and lower panels show streamwise velocity and spanwise velocity minus the sweep component.
 Two large buffet cells are identified by the dark blue regions in the $u$-velocity, showing the local flow-reversal within the separation bubbles.
 The buffet cells have a spanwise wavelength of $\lambda_z\sim1-1.5c$ airfoil chords.
 The $w$-velocity exhibits alternating left- and right-moving (red/blue) fluid at the saddle point of the bubble along the separation line.
-At this higher angle of attack, the 3D separation bubbles are coupled to the main lambda shock wave that oscillates in the direction of the the airfoil chord.
-Once sweep is imposed, the buffet cells convect across the span, which can be inferred by the left-to-right diagonal traces in the $w$-velocity.
-While the 2D shock-oscillation mode is active at both angles of attack ($\alpha=5^{\circ},6^{\circ}$), the presence of significant flow separation at the shock location at $\alpha=6^{\circ}$ is found to be a necessary condition for the 3D mode to be active in this region.
+At this higher angle of attack, the coexistence of 2D and 3D modes results in a complex shock topology.
+While the shock maintains a global chordwise motion consistent with the characteristic low-frequency buffet signature, it also exhibits spanwise periodic distortions driven by the emergence of higher-frequency 3D buffet cells.
+Once sweep is imposed, the buffet cells convect across the span, which can be inferred from the left-to-right diagonal traces in the $w$-velocity.
+While the disturbances convect in the spanwise direction parallel to the leading edge, as the wing is swept, the 3D mode is oblique, containing components of motion in both the $x$ and $z$ directions.
+Although the 2D shock-oscillation mode is active at both angles of attack ($\alpha=5^{\circ},6^{\circ}$), the presence of significant flow separation at the shock location at $\alpha=6^{\circ}$ is found to be a necessary condition for the 3D mode to be active in this region.